uviclibraries/h5p/images-interactive.md

 12. You can add a final description for once the 2 cards are found.
 For instance you could say. **Congrats you found the strawberry.**
 13. Next scroll back to the top and press on card 2 and repeat steps 8-12 but with the next photo, the apple.
 This time no need to add an audio track.
 14. Finally select **Add new** card and repeat again for the cherries and raspberries.
-<iframe src="https://brittanyseducblog.opened.ca/wp-admin/admin-ajax.php?action=h5p_embed&id=9" width="400" height="400" frameborder="0" allowfullscreen="allowfullscreen" title="Fruit"></iframe><script src="https://brittanyseducblog.opened.ca/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script><br>

-15. Once you are finished and have added all the memory cards, click the **Create** button on the top right hand side.
+15. Once you are finished and have added all the memory cards, click the **Create** button on the top right hand side.   <iframe src="https://brittanyseducblog.opened.ca/wp-admin/admin-ajax.php?action=h5p_embed&id=9" width="400" height="400" frameborder="0" allowfullscreen="allowfullscreen" title="Fruit"></iframe><script src="https://brittanyseducblog.opened.ca/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script><br>

 ### Image Sequencing
+Follow steps 1-5 but search for **Image Sequencing** instead.
+1. Next title your project as **Sequencing Alphabetically**
+2. For the task description, write **Drag to arrange the images in the correct alphabetical sequence**
+3. For alternate task description, write **Make the following list be ordered correctly using alphabetical order.
+Use the cursor keys to navigate through the list items, use space to activate or deactivate an item and the cursor keys to move it**
+4. We will stick to using the same four images you previously downloaded in the memory game step 7
+5. Add new image and image description starting with the strawberry.
+6. Then select card 2 and do the same as step 5 with the apple
+7. Repeat on card 3 for the Cherries
+8. Finally **add new image**, to add the Raspeberries
+9. Now before completing, make sure to move the images in the correct order starting with Apple.
+Use the arrows to do this.
+10. The order is as follows Apple, Cherries, Raspberries, Strawberry
+11. Once you have done this,  click the **Create** button on the top right hand side.
+<iframe src="https://brittanyseducblog.opened.ca/wp-admin/admin-ajax.php?action=h5p_embed&id=10" width="400" height="500" frameborder="0" allowfullscreen="allowfullscreen" title="Sequencing alphabetically"></iframe><script src="https://brittanyseducblog.opened.ca/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script> <br>

 [NEXT STEP: sharing videos](sharing.html){: .btn .btn-blue }<br>